nathanpotter17/Layer-W/engine/walloc/walloc.md

 - When asked for reservation that exceeds the available tier space, grow, but check if the grow is feasible within the max 4GB memory limit by looking at the preserved contents of the other tiers.
 - When a tier asks for reservation, but 4GB max has already been hit, Attempt to recycle memory in the appropriate tier, Try the allocation again with the newly reclaimed space, & Only fail if recycling doesn't free enough space.

-## Review: Ownership Model

-- Independent Reference Counting: Each arena (Render, Scene, Entity) has its own Arc<Mutex<>>, meaning its lifetime is managed independently.
-- No Hierarchical Ownership: When a SceneContext is dropped, it doesn't automatically drop the EntityContext objects created from it.
-Each has its own separate reference count.
-- Manual Reset Required: Without nested lifetimes, you need to explicitly call reset_tier() to clear a tier - dropping a SceneContext doesn't automatically reset its arena.

-- This approach gives you more flexibility but less automatic cleanup.

-  - Each arrow represents an Arc reference, and when all references to an arena are gone, the Arc is dropped, but the memory isn't reclaimed until you explicitly reset the arena.
-  - ```
-    Scene ------> has reference to ----> Scene Arena
-          |
-          +--> creates --> Entity A ------> has reference to ----> Entity Arena
-          |
-          +--> creates --> Entity B ------> has reference to ----> Entity Arena
-    ```

 ## Caching Considerations